RSPwFPGAs/opae-xilinx/README.md

 To be discoverable and managable by the PCIe driver of OPAE, the design of FIU(FPGA Interface Unit, the PCIe interface logic) in the FPGA should be compliant with OPAE FIM specification.
 So a major design effort is on the FIM(FPGA Interface Manager) part, which is a static 'Shell' that resides persistantly on the FPGA.

-Based on this 'Shell', a design flow of the AFU(Accelerator Function Unit), which is a dynamic 'Role' that can be swapped in and out of the FPGA, is setup to utilize many open-source projects supporting HLS, such as [BISMO](https://github.com/EECS-NTNU/bismo), [VTA](https://github.com/apache/incubator-tvm/tree/master/vta), [HeteroCL](https://github.com/cornell-zhang/heterocl) and [Vitis Library](https://github.com/Xilinx/Vitis_Libraries) L1 modules.
+Based on the 'Shell', a design flow of the AFU(Accelerator Function Unit), which is a dynamic 'Role' that can be swapped in and out of the FPGA, is setup to utilize many open-source projects supporting HLS, such as [BISMO](https://github.com/EECS-NTNU/bismo), [VTA](https://github.com/apache/incubator-tvm/tree/master/vta), [HeteroCL](https://github.com/cornell-zhang/heterocl) and [Vitis Library](https://github.com/Xilinx/Vitis_Libraries) L1 modules.

 <a name="overviewdirstr"></a>
 ## Overview of Directory Structure